 Osprey Sojourn Wheeled Luggage

 Can’t decide if you want a duffel, a backpack, or a wheeled bag?
 No problem!
 The Osprey Sojourn Wheeled Luggage is all three in one convenient package!
-Use it as a roller bag when on smooth ground and then convert it to a backpack or carry it in your hand when the terrain gets rough.
+Use it like a roller bag when on smooth ground and then convert it to a backpack or carry it in your hand when the terrain gets rough.

 - 80 liters, 28 inches in size